mudler/vhproxy/README.md

 =======

-It's not intended to be a big software, i just use it in my own small (dev) environments to setup a proxy whenever i need to (leveraging Mojo Hypnotoad fork capabilities) don't be afraid to open an issue or contact me by email.
+It's not intended to be a big software, i just use it in my own small (dev) environments to setup a proxy whenever i need to (leveraging Mojo Hypnotoad fork capabilities).
+Don't be afraid to open an issue or contact me by email.